 Good burn.
 Like the burn you’ll get from some of the workouts that are based on these principles!

-Last week, I talked about the value of concentrating stress.
+I’ve talked in the past about the value of concentrating stress.
 That is what we’re getting at here.
 What post-race workouts add to the mix is a combination element, with multiple stresses on top of each other at different outputs.

-Coach Schwartz uses combo workouts all the time, and they are a staple of almost all training approaches in some instances, even ones that wouldn’t touch post-race workouts.
-For Schwartz’s Tinman Elite, a typical workout might be kilometer intervals followed by shorter hill repeats or fast strides.
+Tinman Elite Coach Tom “Tinman” Schwartz uses combo workouts all the time, and they are a staple of almost all training approaches in some instances, even ones that wouldn’t touch post-race workouts.
+For Schwartz’ team, a typical workout might be kilometer intervals followed by shorter hill repeats or fast strides.
 For others, it might be 400s or 200s after mile intervals or tempo runs.
 It can even be as straightforward as fast strides after longer workouts (or even long runs).
 The idea is that by layering stress, you can compound the potential adaptations.

 I am starting to get it now.
 So it’s not the post-race workout that matters necessarily, but the introduction of a new stress on top of existing stress?